MadhavaY/MadhavaY/README.md

 <div style="background-image: url('img_girl.jpg');">
   <p align="center"> <samp>
-  Hey there, I'm Madhav!
+  Hey there, I'm Madhav! <br/>
 I’m a graduate CS student currently concentrated on Machine Learning and Deep Learning.
-In the mean time, I'm working on developing front-end projects and looking to contribute to other open source projects.
+<br/>In the mean time, I'm working on developing front-end projects and
+looking to contribute to other open source projects.
 </p>
 <samp/>